isb-cgc/readthedocs/docs/source/sections/PanCancer-Atlas-Mirror.rst

 The Staging dataset are essentially unmodified uploads of the file data.
 The Staging tables are universally annotated as appropriate with ParticipantBarcode, SampleBarcode, AliquotBarcode, SampleTypeLetterCode, SampleType and TCGA Study, and put in Annotated.
 Then the Annotated tables are filtered using the PanCancer Atlas whitelist.
 Those filtered tables are found in the Filtered dataset.

-An exception is the (public)  *MC3 MAF file*, which is found in the  Annotated dataset
+An exception is the (public)  *MC3 MAF file*, which is found in the  Annotated dataset.

 Getting Started